oemof/oemof-solph/doc/oemof_solph.rst

     import oemof.solph as solph
     my_index = pd.date_range('1/1/2011', periods=8760, freq='H')
     new_energysystem = solph.EnergySystem(time_idx=my_index)
-    new_energysystem.restore('my_path', 'my_dump.dump')
+    new_energysystem.restore('my_path', 'my_dump.oemof')

-If you do not define path....
+If you call dump/restore with any parameters, the dump will be stored as *'es_dump.oemof'* into the *'.oemof/dumps/'* folder created in your HOME directory.

-Now you can plot or save results... see outputlib for more details...
+In the outputlib the results will be converted to a pandas MultiIndexDataFrame.
+This makes it easy to plot, save or process the results.
+See :ref:`oemof_outputlib_label` for more information.

 .. _investment_mode_label: